 Our Florida Association of Recovery Residence (FARR) accredited facilities provide a peaceful living space designed with recovery in mind.
 While enjoying the freedom to take a trip to the beach or go grocery shopping, you also enjoy learning how important a daily routine is.
 A team of caring staff is on hand to offer support and advice when you need it.
 They also help you learn the vital life skills required to enjoy a fulfilled, sober life back in the outside world.

 At Calusa Recovery, we know it’s incredibly important that your family understand what you’re going through.
 We also help to build better channels of communication between you and the people closest to you.
 When you’re all reading from the same page, you can work together towards a happier future.
 Our goal is to heal you and your loved ones, ensuring you have the strongest support network you can have.

 What sets us apart is our commitment to getting outside and showing you how much more fun you have when you’re sober.
 One of the key features of addiction is that it steals your passions and hobbies away from you.
-Experiential therapy is a chance to grab life with both hands and make the most of the beautiful Florida landscape.
+Adventure therapy for addiction is a chance to grab life with both hands and make the most of the beautiful Florida landscape.
 Some of the activities you enjoy include: